hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide7_20220329.md

 ### 14.6 Explicit Function and Method Execution Context

 Using parenthesis after a function or method name is not the only way to invoke it.
-As we've seen, when you invoke a function with parentheses, JavaScript uses the global object as the implicit context; when you invoke a method, it uses the object that you used to call the method as the implicit context.
+As we've seen, *when you invoke a function with parentheses, JavaScript uses the global object as the implicit context*; when you invoke a method, it uses the object that you used to call the method as the implicit context.

 There are, however, several ways to subvert this behavior. *You can provide an explicit context to any function or method*, and it doesn't have to be the global object or the object that contains the method.
 Instead, you can use any object -- or even `null` -- as the execution context for any function or method.
 There are two main ways to do that in JavaScript: `call` and `apply`.